hkassow/adventofcode2022/README.md

 # adventofcode2022

-This is my inputs and solutions to everyday of the [https://adventofcode.com/](https://adventofcode.com/)
+These are my inputs and solutions to everyday of the [https://adventofcode.com/](https://adventofcode.com/)

 All problems are done in python3